Hikaru Shida: Freelancing and Makai (2014–2019)

 On February 25, Shida and Syuri defeated Arisa Nakajima and Kana to win the Reina World Tag Team Championship.
 On March 25, Shida became Reina's new "general producer" (GP), an on-screen authority figure, after she, Shiro Koshinaka and Zeus defeated Cat Power, Yuko Miyamoto and the previous GP, Kana, in a six-person tag team match.
 On June 13, Shida and Syuri lost the Reina World Tag Team Championship to Makoto and Rina Yamashita.
 In July, Shida took part in a WWE tryout held by William Regal, during the promotion's visit to Japan.
 Also in July, Shida made it to the semifinals of the 2015 Catch the Wave tournament, but was defeated there by Mika Iida.
 In Reina, Shida became the leader of the Shiri Gamikyō stable, which feuded with Syuri's Narcissist-gun until December 26, when Shida led her stablemates Jun Kasai and Toru Owashi to a win over Syuri, Buffalo and Mineo Fujita in a feud ending six-person tag team match.
 On September 11, 2016, Shida and Syuri defeated Kaori Yoneyama and Tsubasa Kuragaki to win the Oz Academy Tag Team Championship.
 Shida and Syuri won another title on November 23, when they defeated Dash Chisako and Kaoru for the Sendai Girls Tag Team Championship.

 In February 2017, Shida ended her freelancing days by signing with the Makai company, which presents shows combining music, theater and wrestling.
 She had worked for the company since October 2014, performing under the name Tsuruhime.
 Shida and Syuri lost the Oz Academy Tag Team Championship to Akino and Kaho Kobayashi in their fourth defense on June 25, 2017.
 On July 15, Shida and Syuri lost the Sendai Girls Tag Team Championship to Cassandra Miyagi and Dash Chisako also in their fourth defense.
 In November, Shida returned to Shimmer Women Athletes, unsuccessfully challenging Mercedes Martinez for the Shimmer Championship on Volume 97.

-All Elite Wrestling (2019–present)
+All Elite Wrestling / Ring of Honor (2019–present)

+Early beginnings; AEW Women's World Championship reigns (2019–2024)

 On April 9, 2019, it was announced that Shida signed a contract with All Elite Wrestling (AEW).
-On May 25, Shida made her AEW debut at Double or Nothing, competing in a six-women tag-team match.
+On May 25, Shida made her AEW debut at Double or Nothing, competing in a six-woman tag-team match.
 On August 31 at All Out, Riho defeated Shida where the winner competed for the inaugural AEW Women's World Championship on October 2, the debut episode of Dynamite.